schibsted/account-sdk-ios-web/README.md

     }
     ```

-When implementing Swedish BankID authentication, the parent app must catch the redirect URI and prevent `handleAuthenticationResponse` from being called, to allow the authentication flow to finish.
+3. When implementing **Swedish BankID** authentication the parent app must catch the redirect URI and return with no action.
+Please make sure that `handleAuthenticationResponse` is not called for the BankID redirect.
 The URI scheme that is used to redirect back to the parent app from BankID will have the following format: `{app_uri_scheme}:/bankId`.
+Find below a code example:
+    ```swift
+    func handleOnOpenUrl(url: URL) {
+        if url.pathComponents.contains("bankId") {
+            return
+        }

+        client.handleAuthenticationResponse(url: url) { result in
+            DispatchQueue.main.async {
+                asWebAuthSession.cancel() // manually close the ASWebAuthenticationSession
+            }
+            handleLoginResult(result)
+        }
+    }
+    ```

 ### Obtaining tokens externally